suhasmaddali/suhasmaddali/README.md

 * There are a lot of food products that we get from wheat.
 * Wheat is known as the common food staple that could be used to prepare different kinds of food items.
-* Since there are differnet types of wheat available, it is important to identify different kinds of wheat available.
+* Since there are different types of wheat available, it is important to identify different kinds of wheat available.
-* In the machine learning project, images of different kinds of __wheat heads__ are taken and made available so that computer vision could be used to understand the wheat heads and distinguish them.
+* In the machine learning project, images of different kinds of __wheat heads__ are taken and made available so that computer vision could be used to understand wheat heads and distinguish them.
 * Various computer vision algorithms are used to identify the wheat heads respectively.

 <hr style="border:0.01px solid blue">